flexera-public/policy_templates/cost/cloud_cost_anomaly_alerts/README.md

 - *Minimum Period Spend* - minimum daily spend needed to record an anomaly as an incident.
   - Minimum Value: 0
   - Default: 1000
 - *Cost Anomaly Dimensions* - Dimensions to group data for the analysis.
 Multiple dimensions can be provided.
-Currently, custom tags cannot be used as dimensions.
   - Default: ["Cloud Vendor Account", "Cloud Vendor", "Service"]
-  - Ids or name for Rule Based Dimensions to group data for the analysis.
-Multiple rbd id's or name's can be provided.
-This allows for better visualization of data that was not tagged or difficult to tag in the native cloud platform, these new dimensions in Optima will be populated according to rules you define, you can use the new dimensions to look at your cost from new meaningful perspectives, a common use case is to create several dimensions like CCO 'Environments' or 'Product Line', populated based on know account values.
+  - Id(s) or name(s) for Rule Based Dimensions to group data for the analysis.
+Multiple rbd id(s) or name(s) can be provided.
+This allows for better visualization of data that was not tagged or difficult to tag in the native cloud platform, these new dimensions in Optima will be populated according to rules you define, you can use the new dimensions to look at your cost from new meaningful perspectives, a common use case is to create several dimensions like 'CCO Environments' or 'Product Line', populated based on know account values.
 - *Cost Metric* - Cost metric used for the analysis: amortized vs nonamortized and blended vs unblended costs.
 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
 - *Window Size* - Number of days used in the calculation of the moving average